What if I can't find the voting area on myGate?

 Staff Congress will offer voting assistance in Faculty Hall's first floor vending machine area from 3:30-4 p.m.
-Tuesday through Thursday.
+Thursday and Friday.
 Staff Congress' goal is to give every staff member who wants to vote the opportunity to vote.

 Can I vote by paper ballot this year?